theobald-software/kb.theobald-software.github.io/content/_how-to-use-support/2019-02-27 Xtract Universal.md

 weight: 1
 ---

-In the event of a problem or error in connection with the use of our software, customers, partners and interested <br>
+In the event of a problem or error in connection with the use of our software, customers, partners and interested

 parties have the opportunity to submit support tickets via our [ticket system]( https://support.theobald-software.com/helpdesk) .